 A mixed economic system (also known as a Dual Economy) is just like it sounds (a combination of economic systems), but it primarily refers to a mixture of a market and command economy (for obvious reasons, a traditional economy does not typically mix well).
 As you can imagine, many variations exist, with some mixed economies being primarily free markets and others being strongly controlled by the government.
-Learn more about an essential part of our economy with this free post on understanding the stock market.

 Benefits Of A Mixed Economy: In the most common types of mixed economies, the market is more or less free of government ownership except for a few key areas.
 These areas are usually not the resources that a command economy controls.
 Instead, as in America, they are the government programs such as education, transportation, USPS, etc. While all of these industries also exist in the private sector in America, this is not always the case for a mixed economy.

 Disadvantages Of A Mixed Economy: While a mixed economy can lead to incredible results (America being the obvious example), it can also suffer from similar downfalls found in other economies.
 For example, the last hundred years in America has seen a rise in government power.
 Not just in imposing laws and regulations, but in actually gaining control, becoming more difficult to access while simultaneously becoming less flexible.
 This is a common tendency of mixed economies.

 Please Respect The Thin Line: A current, pivotal debate between Democrats and Republicans is the amount of governmental control.
 Can a true balance exist?
 Where should there be more government regulation?
 Where should there be less?
 These questions have no real answer; it is subjective, and therefore only a relatively small portion of the population will, at any given time, agree with the state of a mixed economy.
 It must be a strong form of government indeed to avoid collapsing under this constant pressure.